-- diversion of management time and focus from operating our business to addressing acquisition integration challenges; - coordination of research and development efforts; - retention of key employees from the acquired company; - changes in relationships with strategic partners as a result of product acquisitions or strategic positioning resulting from the acquisition; - cultural challenges associated with integrating employees from the acquired company into our organization; - the need to implement or improve controls, procedures and policies at a business that prior to the acquisition may have lacked sufficiently effective controls, procedures and policies; - liability for activities of the acquired company before the acquisition, including intellectual property infringement claims, violation of laws, commercial disputes, tax liabilities and other known liabilities; - unanticipated write-offs or charges; and - litigation or other claims in connection with the acquired company, including claims from terminated employees, customers, former stockholders or other third parties.
+- diversion of management time and focus from operating our business to addressing acquisition integration challenges; - coordination of research and development efforts; - retention of key employees from the acquired company; - changes in relationships with strategic partners as a result of product acquisitions or strategic positioning resulting from the acquisition; - cultural challenges associated with integrating employees from the acquired company into our organization; - the need to implement or improve controls, procedures and policies at a business that prior to the acquisition may have lacked sufficiently effective controls, procedures and policies; - liability for activities of the acquired company before the acquisition, including intellectual property infringement claims, violation of laws, commercial disputes, tax liabilities and other known liabilities; - unanticipated write-offs or charges; and litigation or other claims in connection with the acquired company, including claims from terminated employees, customers, former stockholders or other third parties.

 Our failure to address these risks or other problems encountered in connection with our past or future acquisitions or strategic alliances could cause us to fail to realize the anticipated benefits of these transactions, or cause us to incur unanticipated liabilities and harm the business generally.
 There also is a risk that future acquisitions will result in our incurring debt, contingent liabilities, amortization expenses or incremental operating expenses, any of which could harm our financial condition or results of operations.
+Additionally, we may not realize the expected value of out-licensing, joint ventures, spin outs or other strategic transactions.